rohayanti/Artificial-Intelligent/Questions/Topic2.md

 - The expression (p ∨ q) ∧ r represents the statement 'my breakfast is either eggs or cereal and toast.'
 - A 1 indicates that the statement is true for a given combination of values, while a 0 indicates that the statement is false.

-   c.
-Write the English sentence for (p AND q) OR r.

-   **Answer:** The English sentence for (p AND q) OR r is: "My breakfast is both eggs and cereal, or it is toast."

-   d.
-Write the English sentence for (NOT p) OR q.

-   **Answer:** The English sentence for (NOT p) OR q is: "I do not have eggs for breakfast, or I have cereal for breakfast."

 **2. I want pizza A, maybe pizza B, but I also want pizza C. Which pizza combinations will make me happy?**